Amourspirit/python-ooouno/docs/src/main/types/service.rst

     assert s == 'application/http-content'

-Service class in ``ooo`` are the same accross all namespaces and do not have any dynamic generation.
+Service class in ``ooo`` are the same across all namespaces and do not have any dynamic generation.

 .. code-block:: python

     >>> from ooo.lo.ucb.simple_file_access import SimpleFileAccess as LoSimpleFileAccess
     >>> from ooo.dyn.ucb.simple_file_access import SimpleFileAccess as DynSimpleFileAccess
     >>> from ooo.csslo.ucb import SimpleFileAccess as CssLoSimpleFileAccess
-    >>> from ooo.cssdyn.ucb import SimpleFileAccessas CssDynSimpleFileAccess
+    >>> from ooo.cssdyn.ucb import SimpleFileAccess as CssDynSimpleFileAccess
     >>> LoSimpleFileAccess is DynSimpleFileAccess
     True
     >>> LoSimpleFileAccess is CssLoSimpleFileAccess